HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - UPDATES WILL NOT IMPACT THE API

 PHASE 3: TLV encoder and decoder V0.4 (to be planned)
-- Initegration with serial driver and ring buffer.
+- Integration with serial driver and ring buffer.

 ==================================================================================================================================================================

 TLV encoder and Decoder V0.1